- Mon - Fri: 9:00 - 16:00

 University of Bologna is specialised in the study of immigration and border control as well as the process of the migrants’ criminalisation.
 The Department of Legal Studies (DLS) of UNIBO promotes, organizes and coordinates research activities and academic courses in legal disciplines.
 DLS involves 63 full professors, 35 associate professors, 51 researchers and 20 research fellows.
 Academic courses and degree programs of the DLS are: Law, Job and company relations consultant, Business and Public Administration Consultant, International Cooperation, Development and Human Rights.
 DLS also organises PhD in Legal Studies, European Law, Law, and Sciences & Technology.
 Furthermore, as to the research activities, DLS cooperates with interdisciplinary and interuniversity Centers: Centro di ricerca in storia del diritto, filosofia e sociologia del diritto e informatica giuridica (CIRSFID); Centro ricerche sul diritto europeo (CIRDE); Center for Constitutional Studies and Democratic development (CCSDD); ECJC: European Criminal Justice Center; Centro di Scienze sull’Islam (CISI).
 DLG publishes, in specific series, books and research reports of professors, researchers and research fellows working at DLS.

-The IMARC programme in border crossing, security and social justice is embedded in a wider network of collaborating organisations – which are also potential employers – among which is a wide range of network partners from various sectors (e.g. governmental bodies, NGO’s, field organisations, and commercial organizations).
+The IMARC programme in border crossing, security and social justice is embedded in a wider network of collaborating organisations – which are also potential employers – with a wide range of network partners from various sectors (e.g. governmental bodies, NGO’s, field organisations, and commercial organisations).

-IMARC also offers the possibility of a period of training – an internship – at one of the institutions selected by the three universities, or other institutions that the students themselves would like to select.
+IMARC also offers the possibility of a period of training – an internship – at one of the institutions selected by the three universities, or other institutions selected by te student.
 Not mandatory, the internship is available to every student who can make a choice based on his or her research needs and future employment considerations.
-In addition, network partners may be of help with (facilitating) data collection, connecting students to relevant organizations or individuals, and other research activities.
-We also encourage students to contact independently our network partners in any way that benefits their study and thesis project, whether that is through an internship, collaboration or validation of research findings.
+In addition, network partners may be of help with (facilitating) data collection, connecting students to relevant organisations or individuals, and other research activities.
+We also encourage students to contact our network partners (via the coordinator) in any way that benefits their study and thesis project, whether that is through an internship, collaboration or validation of research findings.